-- 6.1.1 Every EDF applicant shall submit the application form in due time and complete all the information required. - 6.1.2 The application for project or training support shall include the following information: - a. general and financial information about the applicant; - b. description of the project; - c. estimation of the impact of the grant on the situation of the applicant group; - d. detailed budget of the project. - 6.1.3.
-The application for structural support shall include the following information: - a. general information about the applicant
+- 6.1.1 Every EDF applicant shall submit the application form in due time and complete all the information required. - 6.1.2 The use of EDF templates, to be found on the Officers' Portal of ELSA International, is mandatory. - 6.1.3 The application for project or training support shall include the following information: - a. general and financial information about the applicant; - b. description of the project; - c. estimation of the impact of the grant on the situation of the applicant group; - d. detailed budget of the project.

-- b. detailed financial information about the applicant - c. the available final or interim accounts approved for the previous financial year and the approved budget for the term - d. impact of the financial support on the National Group and on the Network - e. detailed description of the activity - f. detailed budget of the activity
+- 6.1.4.
+The application for structural support shall include the following information: - a. general information about the applicant - b. detailed financial information about the applicant - c. the available final or interim accounts approved for the previous financial year and the approved budget for the term - d. impact of the financial support on the National Group and on the Network - e. detailed description of the activity - f. detailed budget of the activity